ashlynbain/RAG-Documentation/docs/watsonx-assistant/video-upload.md

 4. Place generated URL within Knowledgebase Document
       - This step will vary based on what type of document you are uploading.
 For this walkthrough we will be using a Microsoft PowerPoint document
-      - Please see the Watson Discovery documentation section for instructions on uploading those files
+      - Please see the **[Watson Discovery](./watson-discovery/WatsonDiscovery.md)** documentation section for instructions on uploading those files

 5. Update the Return parameter in the search extension within watsonx Assistnat
-      - Please see the Integration documentation section for instructions on integrating watsonx Assistant with the knowledgebase
+      - Please see the **[Integrations](./integrations/integrations.md)** documentation section for instructions on integrating watsonx Assistant with the knowledgebase

 6. Create a Session Variable for the URL
-      - Please see the watsonx Assistant Session Variable instructions for more information
+      - Please see the **[watsonx Assistant](./watsonx-assistant/index.md)** walkthrough for more information on creating session variables

 7. Create an iframe embedding with the Session Variable as Source